-Generationally, we can see that age groups rank financial pressure as a more significant challenge.
-Both the 35-44 and the 45-54 age groups ranked giving family enough attention more highly than their younger counterparts.
+Generationally, we can see that parents in the youngest age groups rank financial pressure as a more significant challenge than their older counterparts.
+Both the 35-44 and the 45-54 age groups ranked maintaining emotions more highly than their younger counterparts.